Research & Development

 New Floating Solutions Offshore Methane Hydrate

-MODEC is contributing to an effort to develop methane hydrates by advancing research and development toward commercial-scale recovery of shallow methane hydrates, building on our proprietary capabilities and operational experience.
+MODEC is accelerating methane hydrate development by advancing research and development toward commercial recovery of shallow resources.

 New Mooring Solutions Jetty-Less Offshore Terminal for New Energies

-The expected rise in demand for alternative energy, the need for offshore charging solutions, and the development of offshore CO₂ injection sites are driving new infrastructure requirements for safe offshore transfer and handling.
+As demand for alternative energy rises, the need for offshore charging solutions and the development of offshore CO2 injection sites is driving new infrastructure requirements for safe offshore transfer and handling.

 New Mooring Solutions Submerged Yoke System Development

-MODEC is responding to rising demand for shallow-water mooring as FSRU and FLNG projects accelerate.
-With a long track record in tower yoke systems, including the industry’s first and only disconnectable tower yoke, we are advancing SOFEC® Submerged Yoke Mooring System (SYMS) product line, tailored to specific market needs.
-R&D and product development program covers concept development, marinization of underwater components, detailed engineering of critical assemblies, and system optimization.
-The submerged yoke system is offered in both permanent and disconnectable configurations to match project requirements.
+MODEC is scaling to meet surging demand for shallow water mooring as FSRU and FLNG projects accelerate.
+With a long track record in tower yoke systems, including the industry’s first and only disconnectable tower yoke, we are tailoring SOFEC® Submerged Yoke Mooring System (SYMS) product line to meet specific market needs.
+Our R&D and product development program addresses concept development, marinization of underwater components, detailed engineering of critical assemblies, and system optimization.
+The submerged yoke system is offered in both permanent and disconnectable configurations to fit project requirements.

 Lifecycle Value Enhancement Digital Initiatives